Answering Maritime Injury Questions

-The Jones Act is a federal law which allows a worker to sue his/her employer for negligence.
+The Jones Act is a federal law that allows a worker to sue his/her employer for negligence.
 For instance, under the Jones Act, an employer has a duty to provide its employees with a safe place to work.
-So, if a worker is injured, and the employer failed to furnish a safe work place, the worker may be able to recover such damages as described below.
+So, if a worker is injured and the employer failed to furnish a safe workplace, the worker may be able to recover such damages as described below.

 How does the Jones Act differ from workers’ comp?

 The Jones Act provides a much broader remedy for maritime workers through the fault of another.
 Most workers’ compensation laws seriously limit the benefits available to the injured worker.
 However, under the Jones Act, a maritime worker can recover all of the damages traditionally associated with a lawsuit for personal injuries as is discussed in more detail below.

 Does the Jones Act cover occupational illnesses and cumulative, repetitive stress injuries?

 Yes.
 However, the statute of limitation varies with these types of cases.
 It is important to contact an attorney as soon as you believe you have a problem.

 Simply put, a shipowner – or in the case of an oilfield drilling operation of a drilling rig – owes to every member of the crew the absolute duty to keep it in a condition that renders it reasonably safe for its intended use.
 The duty includes a duty to supply an adequate crew and reasonably fit tools and equipment for the work to be performed.